If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 1. DEWALT 20V MAX XR Reciprocating Saw

-Pros: Four-position clamp makes it easier to reach tight spots.
+Pros: A four-position clamp makes it easier to reach tight spots.
 Cordless.
 Pivoting shoe.
 Includes an LED work light.

 Cons: Tool only, battery and charger are not included.